TalaJallad/reading-notes/Read04.md

 1. Normal flow: every block-level element appears on a new line. {position: static;
 2. Relative positioning: shifts elements to top, bottom, right, left. {position: relative;
 3. Absolute positioning: positioned in relation to its containing element and moves when we scroll. {position: absolute;
-4. Fixed positioning: positioned in relation to the web browser page and does not move when scrolling.   {position: fixed;
+4. Fixed positioning: positioned in relation to the web browser page and does not move when scrolling.
+GIT{position: fixed;
 5. Floating elements: position to the far right or left. {float: right/left;

 # Functions in JavaScript